-Medical use of cannabis is currently legal in 29 states and counting, with a steady increase in both patients and medical practitioners.
+Medical use of cannabis is currently legal in 33 states and the District of Columbia, with a steady increase in both patients and medical practitioners.
 While CBD is not yet FDA approved for any conditions (with the notable exception of the recent approval of Epidiolex™ as anti-seizure medication), many NIH and international studies have shown promising results for a variety of conditions.
 These include cancer, acute and chronic pain, PTSD, Alzheimer’s disease, psychosis, insomnia and Parkinson’s disease.
-Furthermore, WHO experts have recently stated that CBD is safe and is not associated with any negative public health effects or abuse potential.
+Furthermore, according to the World Health Organization Expert Committee on Drug Dependence (ECDD), CBD does not have psychoactive properties and has no potential for abuse and no potential to produce dependence.

 However, key gaps remain in the clinical and observational research for conclusive evidence on the therapeutic benefits of CBD, understanding of the specific mechanisms involved, and how the outcomes may vary based on generic differences.